-Forced-air heating is a blanket term for heating through convection, i.e. heat transferred through the air.
-Specifically, a forced-air heating system is one that uses a blower fan to send around air that has its temperature raised.
+Forced-air heating is a blanket term for heating through convection, i.e., heat transferred through the air.
+Specifically, a forced-air heating system uses a blower fan to send around air that has its temperature raised.
 A furnace is the most common type of forced-air heater.
 Heat pumps and ductless mini split are also forced-air systems.

 Radiant heating works off the principle of raising the temperature of an object in a room and then allowing waves of heat to radiate (ah, there’s where the name comes from) into the rest of the space.
 The heat waves then warm any object they come into contact with.
 Radiant heating systems are usually powered by a boiler that sends heated water to terminal points: baseboard heaters, radiators, or in-floor piping.

 Not necessarily.
 It depends on your home and personal heating requirements.
 In general, radiant heating is more energy-efficient because water is a better heat transference medium than air.
 It also spreads heat more evenly through space.
 But it can be expensive to change a house from a ducted forced-air system over to using a boiler.
 Often, radiant heating is better suited for new construction projects.